MarekSlenker/AlleleSorting/README.md

 * `AB_HomeologsDir`: a results dir for sorted sequences and log file.

-Alleles are sorted to A and B homeologs using a `sortAllels_by_1parent` function.
+Alleles are sorted to A and B homeologs using a `sortAllels` function.

 Prefered approach is to use multiple threads, to speed up computation (using a `mclapply` function).
 A critical section in code is protected by exclusive locking.
 Alretnatively, use a for loop to do all in a single thread.

 #### sortAllels_by_1parent - A a B   -kontrolovanie

+If sorted sequences are concatenated, their sorting ahve to be reevaluated again.

 #### Distance table